data-space/datalab-notebooks/README.md

 Each notebook should indicate the version it uses.

 The notebooks where authored by research assistants of the Data Lab at Bentley University in Waltham, MA (just outside of Boston).
+Please direct any feedback, comments or suggestions do David Oury <doury@bentley.edu>.
+Thanks.